Germantown, Queensland: Geography

-Germantown is a small community neighbouring Mena Creek.
+The locality is bounded to the north-west by Utchee Creek, to the north by Camp Creek Road, to the east by Stewart Creek, and to the south by the watercourse Mena Creek.

+The Innisfail Japoon Road enters the locality from the north (the locality Camp Creek) and exits to the south-west (the locality Mena Creek).

+The land use is agricultural, a mix of crop growing (with sugarcane being widely grown) and grazing on native vegetation.
+There is a cane tramway network through the locality to transport the harvested sugarcane to the South Johnstone sugar mill.

 History

-After the First World War, many German settlers settled here (hence the town’s name).
-It was mainly a sugar cane farming town until the early 2010s, at which time a large portion of Germantown was converted from sugar cane into open cattle country.
+After the First World War, many German settlers settled here (hence the place name).
+It was mainly a sugar cane farming community until the early 2010s, at which time a large portion of Germantown was converted from sugar cane into open cattle country.
 Another portion of Germantown was recently converted into a Banana farm.